src-its/ca-web/content/git_ssh-setup.md

 You'll be prompted to select a location to save the file.
 Either change it to your preferred location, or accept the default  by pressing `Enter`.

     Enter a file in which to save the key(/Users/you/.ssh/id_rsa): [Press enter]

+#### Copying your SSH Key

+So we have an issue where there are multiple clipboards on a given OS.
+We may be able to copy a string of text (such as that of the SSH key), but we are not able to transfer it across from the virtual machine to our parent machine.
+To combat this, we are to use an addon called *VirtualBox Guest*.
+In essensce, the addon allows for file sharing between the guest machine and host machine.
+VirtualBox normally has this functionality built in, but only for an OS with a GUI (and Ubuntu Server is solely command prompt based).
+To set up VirtualBox Guest, first you must got to `Devices` and then `Install Guest Additions`.
+From here you must enter the Guest Additions CD Image.
+After that, you must mount the CD Rom as such:
+    sudo mount /dev/cdrom /media/cdrom
+The next part can get a little fuzzy, so be careful!
+Verify that you have all of the install scripts in the right place by typing:
+    ls -l /media/cdrom/
+Now, type in the following command to ready our server for installation from the scripts:
+    sudo apt-get install -y dkms build-essential linux-headers-generic linux-headers-$(uname -r) Last, but not least, we can finally build and install out addon! sudo /media/cdrom/VBoxLinuxAdditions.run

+The original article can be found [here](http://en.ig.ma/notebook/2012/virtualbox-guest-additions-on-ubuntu-server)
 #### Adding your SSH key to GitHub

 To add your SSH key to GitHub, first navigate to your `.ssh` folder.
 Open `id_rsa.pub` (or whatever you named you file) in a text editor and copy its contents.
 Proceed with the following steps: